ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 ```
 {: pre}

-In this example, a new share (`my-fs-cli-1`) is created with a replica file share, `my-fs-cli-1-replicate`.
+In this example, a share `my-fs-cli-1` is created with a replica file share `my-fs-cli-1-replicate`.
 The replica is created in a different zone in the same region.

 ```sh
 $ ibmcloud is share-create --name my-fs-cli-1 --zone br sao-02 --profile dp2 --size 40 --mount-targets `[